 Waiver of Minimum Square Footage and Full Bathroom Requirements.
-The minimum square footage and full bathroom requirements may be waived for an existing project which is being rehabilitated only if a federal program finances the unit and the federal agency administering the program which finances the unit requests a waiver of such limits.
+The minimum square footage and full bathroom requirements may be waived for an existing project which is being rehabilitated only if a federal program finances the unit and the federal agency administering the program which finances the unit requests a waiver of such limits or a rehab of an existing LIHTC property that doesn't meet the current square foot minimum.